 The last Emperor of Kabukicho to be revealed in the series.
 A former member of the Anti-Foreigner Faction, currently a yakuza.
 Grew up with Otose and ended up befriending her future husband.
 Due to the fact that he also loved her, he backed down, allowing Otose to marry his best friend.
-When Otose's husband died protecting Jirocho from a bullet, Jirocho took it upon himself to protect Kabukicho.
+When Otose's husband died protecting Jirocho from a bullet, Jirocho took it upon himself to protect Kabukicho — no matter the means.

-- Charles Atlas Superpower: During his fight with Gintoki, Jirocho punched Gintoki so hard that he flew through a row of tombstones, crashing hard into a stone wall.
+- Charles Atlas Superpower: During his fight with Gintoki, Jirocho punches Gintoki so hard that he flies through a row of tombstones, crashing hard into a stone wall.

-- Disappeared Dad: He is Pirako's Disappeared Dad, having left her and her mother to protect Kabukicho from the shadows.
+- Disappeared Dad: He is Pirako's father, having left her and her mother to protect Kabukicho from the shadows.

 - Enemy Mine: He and Gintoki unite to take on Kada's Elite Mooks together before they settle the score between each other with a Single-Stroke Battle.

-- Evil Counterpart: He's essentially a much older, less lazy, and evil version of Gintoki.
-Which then gets subverted when it turns out he was Good All Along.
+- Evil Counterpart: He's essentially a much older, less lazy, and seemingly evil version of Gintoki.
+This gets subverted when it turns out he was Good All Along.

-- The Faceless: For a while, before his proper appearance in the Four Devas arc.
+- The Faceless: His face is not shown until the Four Devas arc.